 We asked Sanaa Kelley what gear she recommends for both beginners and pros, take a look:

 “The Focusrite Scarlett is a great starting point as it offers a great balance of price and quality.
 You can use it as a remote audio recorder or as an interface connected to your computer to use Pro Tools or other DAWs.“

-“Avid’s HD Omni interface is a great option for professional studios.
+“Avid’s Carbon interface is a great option for professional studios.
 While it’s less portable, the audio conversion and larger I/O count allows for foley takes to be recorded with multiple microphones at once.“

 “I use this as a room mic and for some props.
 It has a beautiful flavor for perspective.”

 “The Sennheiser MKH 416 is a good shotgun mic for capturing high frequency sounds like paper or very delicate sounds with a lot of high frequencies.
 It’s great to have on hand for specific types of props.“

 “The R-121 is a ribbon mic, which is great for high SPL sounds like a big metal prop drop or it can be used for heavy, boomy, low-end sounds without distoriting or losing audio quality.
 Not for regular use, but a great choice for specific cases.”